nataliecclaire/reddit_bias_sentiment_detector/README.md

+Welcome to our Github!
+We're team Meta 1A, a group of five women studying computer science and hoping to make a difference in the world through machine learning.
+In this project, we developed a BERT model that detects bias in the language of Reddit comments.
+By building this model, we hope to purge bias in language-based models by determining the quality of the datasets being fed into it.
+Below, you'll find the documentation from the original dataset we forked from @umanlp, who has collected the data for public use - thank you @umanlp!

+To run our model locally, there are a few steps:
+1. Click on the file labeled "final_reddit_bias.ipynb" In it, you'll find our Google Colab notebook containing our model.
+2. Click the "Download raw file" button in the top right of the notebook.
+3. Go to Google Colab or Kaggle and upload the file to a new notebook.
+4. Next, you'll need to download the data we used for the model.
+You can either download the entire dataset through the file "data."
+To do so, click on the file with two fingers, and some options should come up.
+Click the one that say "Download Linked File," and you should see all the data files in your recently downloaded.
+Note: This may look slightly different on a Windows laptop.
+5. Upload the file to your new notebook on Google Colab/Kaggle.
+You can upload the dataset on Google Colab by clicking on the file button to the left or on Kaggle using the input tab at the top.
+6. Run all the cells and watch the model work!
+Follow along with my descriptions to get a feel for how/why I'm doing each step.

+Feel free to look over the documentation from @umanlp for the technicalities on the data we used.
+Thanks for stopping by!

 # RedditBias

 This repository contains the code and data for bias evaluation with *RedditBias* (to appear at ACL21).
 The code for the debiasing approaches and the conversational downstream evaluation can be found here: https://github.com/umanlp/redditbias_debias_conv_ai.